Paul-Mallet/42/ft_transcendence/README.md

 * **Challenge**: Implementing Websockets logic accross client and server sides to fluidify the Pong game.

-* **Solution**: To ensure a smooth and lag-free experience, we implemented a Server-Authoritative model.
+* **Solution**: To ensure a smooth and lag-free experience, we implemented a Server-Side model.
 Instead of letting the client calculate the game state (which leads to cheating and desync), the Node.js/Fastify backend runs a game loop at 60 FPS.
 It calculates the physics, ball collisions, and scores, then broadcasts a compressed JSON state to both players via WebSockets.
-On the client side, we used Client-Side Prediction and Linear Interpolation (Lerp) to smooth out the movement of the paddles and the ball, compensating for network latency (ping) and preventing "jittery" visuals.
-This ensures that even with a variable connection, the 3D Babylon.js rendering remains fluid for both users.
+On the client side, I used Linear Interpolation (Lerp) to smooth out the movement of the paddles and the ball, compensating for network latency (ping).